Last updated: May 2019

-Suggested citation: Freeman, B, Winstanley, M. 10.2 The global tobacco manufacturing industry.
+Suggested citation: Freeman, B, Winstanley, M, Bayly, M. 10.2 The global tobacco manufacturing industry.
 In Scollo, MM and Winstanley, MH [editors].
 Tobacco in Australia: Facts and issues.
-Melbourne: Cancer Council Victoria; 2016.
+Melbourne: Cancer Council Victoria; 2019.
 Available from http://www.tobaccoinaustralia.org.au/chapter-10-tobacco-industry/10-2-the-global-tobacco-manufacturing-industry

-The largest tobacco company in the world (measured by cigarette volume) is the state-owned China National Tobacco Corporation.1 According to industry reports, China National Tobacco Corporation has a more than 99% market share in China,3 making it the single largest tobacco manufacturer in the world.
-Philip Morris—including both the separate Philip Morris International and US market (Altria) companies—runs second to China National Tobacco Corporation with 17.3% of the global market, followed by British American Tobacco, Japan Tobacco International and Imperial Tobacco.
+The largest tobacco company in the world (measured by cigarette volume) is the state-owned China National Tobacco Corporation.1 Five of the 10 largest cigarette factories in the world are located in China.2 According to industry reports, China National Tobacco Corporation has approximately 98% market share in China,3 making it the single largest tobacco manufacturer in the world.
+Philip Morris—including both the separate Philip Morris International and US market (Altria) companies—runs second to China National Tobacco Corporation with 16.9% of the global market, followed by British American Tobacco, Japan Tobacco International and Imperial Brands (formerly Imperial Tobacco).
 See Table 10.2.1 for global market share for each of the five major tobacco companies.